Occupational Therapist Assistant

-In 2019-2020, 233 schools offered a occupational therapist assistant program of some type.
+In the 2020-2021 academic year, 234 schools offered some type of occupational therapist assistant program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|